atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 * The **File Filter Regex** is set and correct.
 When no filters are specified, all found items are skipped.
 The filter should be a valid regular expression, not a wildcard (e.g. `.*` is a valid, `*.` is not valid)
 * **Treat every bucket object as a source file** should be toggled `ON` if you work with images, audio, text files or any other binary content stored in the bucket.

-    This instructs Label Studio to create URI endpoints and store this as a labeling task payload, and resolve them into presigned `https` URLs when opening the labeling screen.
+    This instructs Annotation Hub to create URI endpoints and store this as a labeling task payload, and resolve them into presigned `https` URLs when opening the labeling screen.

-    If you store JSON tasks in the Label Studio format in your bucket - turn this toggle `OFF`.
+    If you store JSON tasks in the Annotation Hub format in your bucket - turn this toggle `OFF`.

 * Check for rq worker failures.
 An easy way to check rq workers is complete an export operation.